Factions in the Liberal Democratic Party (Japan): Kinmirai Seiji Kenkyūkai

 This faction was led by Hiroshi Moriyama.
 It was formerly led by Nobuteru Ishihara until he lost his seat in the 2021 general election.
 Ishihara attempted to expand the faction's membership, but was unsuccessful.
 As he previously was a strong challenger against Shinzo Abe for the leadership of the LDP in 2012, the faction did not enjoy a great deal of influence in intra-party machinations.
 Kinmirai Seiji Kenkyūkai and Shisuikai were closely related.
 The faction dissolved due to the slush fund scandal.

 Suigetsukai

-Led by Shigeru Ishiba, LDP president and Prime Minister since 2024, who was a member of Heisei Kenkyūkai until 2011.
+Led by Shigeru Ishiba, former LDP president and Prime Minister from 2024 to 2025, who was a member of Heisei Kenkyūkai until 2011.

 Ishiba had long stood against factionalism in the LDP, but he formed his own faction to increase his support base.
 He started an informal group of 20 independents that met regularly, before Ishiba relented and finally formed his faction at the members' behest.
 This small but steady group continued to rally behind Ishiba since its formation in 2015, but Ishiba's failure to win the party presidency in 2020 contributed to his decision to step down as faction head.
 Following a decrease in members after the 2021 Lower House election, the Ishiba faction downgraded itself back to a less formalized "group" with only 12 members, which have since decreased to 7.